pea-222/pea-222.github.io/project1.md

 ---
 layout: page
-title: About me
+title: Project 1
 subtitle: Why you'd want to go on a date with me
 ---

-My name is Praise Adewumi.
-I have the following qualities:
+My name is Praise Adewumi and this is my project 1:

 - I rock a great mustache
 - I'm extremely loyal to my family